Designing Discontinuities: Introduction

 These examples apply RDD by comparing samples on either side of a single or several predefined thresholds.
-However, there may be settings where the choice of cutoff point can change the estimated effect for the same variable.
-That is, some settings might allow the \emph{(re)design} of thresholds to create new discontinuities, and hence be subject to the effects of different partitions.
-For example in faculty performance reviews, there tends to be greater gender bias under a 10-point evaluation scale than under a 6-point scale \cite{rivera2019reviews}.
+However, there are settings where the choice of cutoff point can change the estimated effect for the same variable.
+That is, some settings might allow the \emph{(re)design} of thresholds to create different discontinuities, and hence be subject to the effects of different partitions.
+For example in faculty performance reviews, gender bias may be reduced by moving from a 10-point evaluation scale to a 6-point scale \cite{rivera2019reviews}.

 Here, we take up the challenge of partition design in the context of causal effects of discontinuities, which as far as we know has not been studied in any systematic manner.
-Indeed, there appears to be a lacuna at this intersection of causal inference and mechanism design.
-To do so, we first establish theory to address the counterfactuals of redesigning discontinuities.
+Indeed, there appears to be a lacuna at this intersection of causal inference and mechanism design approaches from signal processing (or any other approach, for that matter).
+To do so, we first review and slightly extend ways to address the counterfactuals of redesigning discontinuities.
 Then we develop new techniques in optimal quantization theory for partition design.
 Although there is a large literature in quantization theory \cite{GrayN1998, GershoG1991}---including in settings of statistical inference \cite{PoorT1977, VarshneyV2008, MisraGV2011, ShlezingerER2019}---there appears to be no prior work on quantization in the context of causal inference.

+A common approach to optimal quantization is the Lloyd-Max algorithm \cite{max1960quantizing, lloyd1960least}, which finds optimal partitions based on centroids, so a point belongs to a partition based on its distance from the center.
+However, we aim to design partitions based on minimizing the distance between points (within a partition) and the boundaries of the partition.
+Specifically, as we will see, we aim to concentrate the probability mass at the boundaries of partition regions, rather than largely near the center.
+Therefore, the Lloyd-Max algorithm does not work in our setting.
+Instead we extend a dynamic programming algorithm for optimal quantization \cite{sharma1978design}.
+We further develop a computationally-efficient reinforcement learning algorithm for partition design.